pogrammer1/climbing-friend-finder/DEVELOPMENT_NOTES.md

 ---
-*Last updated: 7/13/25 - Completed climbing history and achievements system with session tracking, automatic achievement awarding, and comprehensive analytics* solo leveling theme for this app? opposite of whole idea of app but could explore
+*Last updated: 7/13/25 - Completed climbing history and achievements system with session tracking, automatic achievement awarding, and comprehensive analytics* solo leveling theme for this app? opposite of whole idea of app but could explore(personal note)